 The footprint of a building or structure as measured from the outermost edge (i.e., drip line), including the area of all covered porches and similar roofed portions, projected to the "nadir" (lowest point), any architectural projections of the type permitted to extend into the area required for setback from a street line, property line or residential district boundary line, excluding any building or structure completely below the finished grade of the lot.
-Pre-existing non-conforming lots used for a residential use that contain an area of less than twelve thousand five hundred square feet (12,500 s.f.) will be permitted to exclude projections into the setback as permitted in the district from building/structure coverage calculations.
+Pre-existing non-conforming lots used for a residential use that contain an area of less than twelve thousand five hundred square feet (12,500 s.f.) will be permitted to exclude from building/structure coverage up to a one(1) foot projection for sills, cornices, gutters, eaves or similar architectural features around the perimeter of a building.
 These Regulations require calculation of building/structure coverage by excluding wetlands from the area of the lot.